International protection in Spain (ASYLUM)

 Subsidiary protection

-This type of protection is for those who do not meet all the requirements for asylum, but who, if returned to their country, would be at risk of serious harm, such as the death penalty, torture or indiscriminate violence in situations of armed conflict.
+It is a form of protection for those who do not meet the requirements for asylum, but who, if they return to their country, are exposed to:

 Remember that you can always contact us from anywhere in the world.